BHFock/git-cl/docs/FUTURE.md

 Rename a changelist without altering its contents.

 ### `git cl merge list_1 list_2 list_new`
-Combine two changelists into a new one.
-Supports `--delete` and `--dry-run`.
+Combine two or more changelists into a new one.